Automotive Parts Consultant - KDLT

 Join the Billion Automotive Team!
 Billion Automotive, a family owned business since 1935, has built its name and reputation on customer satisfaction.
 We are a growing multi-state organization with more than 25 locations in South Dakota, Iowa, and Montana.

 Billion Auto is seeking a full-time Automotive Parts Consultant to join our Parts Team!
-The Automotive Parts Consultant acts as the principal contact between technicians, service advisers, vendors, and retail and wholesale customers.
+The Automotive Parts Consultant acts as the principal contact between technicians, service advisors, vendors, and retail and wholesale customers.

 This is a full-time position and includes our competitive benefits package, 401K with employer match, potential for advancement within the company, and a competitive starting wage.